TheAccidentalTeacher/glennallencarmansandiego/README.md

-# Where in the World is Sourdough Pete?
+# Sourdough Pete's Geography Challenge

 An educational, teacher‑led geography game inspired by Carmen Sandiego, designed for whole‑class play on a single computer connected to a projector/Smart TV.
 Built with React + TypeScript + Vite (frontend) and Node/Express (backend).